 Being in a cold environment causes our bodies to make certain physiological adjustments in order to preserve our core body temperatures.
 However, the cold temperatures affect the heart of people with heart disease differently.
-“Clamped vessels in addition to increased heart rate and blood pressure in people with heart disease can be very risky; triggering a life-threatening cardiac event”, said Youssef Nasr, MD, a board-certified cardiologist at the Mason City Clinic.
+“Clamped vessels in addition to increased heart rate and blood pressure in people with heart disease can be very risky; triggering a life-threatening cardiac event”, said a board-certified cardiologist at the Mason City Clinic.
 “We encourage people with heart disease to limit all over-exertions in cold weather.”

 Shoveling snow can trigger a cardiac emergency in a person with heart disease.